MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 The automation center offers targeted recommendations aimed at enhancing the reliability, efficiency, and general health of your automation.
-We provide actionable insights including:
+You can find actionable insights such as:

 - real-time recommendation of automations starting to fail
-- warnings of work queues potentially failing to meet their Service Level Agreement (SLA) objectives
+- warnings of work queues potentially failing to meet their service level agreement (SLA) objectives
-- identifications of unused machines or machine groups in the environment
+- identification of unused machines or machine groups in the environment
 - many more

 [!INCLUDE[cc_preview_features_definition](includes/cc-preview-features-definition.md)]